 Beneficiaries receiving prescription drugs in the past 12 months from a specific provider that is being added to the Preclusion List will also be notified.
 The notification will allow a 60-day period for them to make arrangements to receive prescriptions from another provider who is not precluded.
 In case that a beneficiary decides to continue receiving prescriptions from a precluded provider, any prescription for a drug will be rejected or denied at the pharmacy and the beneficiary will only have the option to pay it.

 How Long Can a Provider Be on the CMS Preclusion List

 A provider will be precluded for the length of their re-enrollment bar if they are currently revoked or would have been revoked if they had enrolled in the Medicare program.
 According to the CMS, the re-enrollment bar is a minimum of 1 year, but not greater than 3 years depending on the severity of the basis for revocation.
 This timeframe will be specified in the notification letter that a provider receives.

 Providers are not added to the list until they have exhausted their first level of appeal.
 If the appeal is found favorable, they would not be included on the list.
 If the appeal is unfavorable or the provider fails to submit an appeal, they would be added to the list.

 Impact of the New Rule on Providers and Suppliers

-This new requirement allows flexibility to prescribers, providers and suppliers who have not enrolled in Medicare to provide services to MA plan members, easing the burden of enrollment.
+This new requirement allows flexibility for prescribers, providers, and suppliers who have not enrolled in Medicare to provide services to MA plan members, easing the burden of enrollment.
 It also allows providers who have opted out of providing services under traditional Medicare to provide services to beneficiaries under Medicare part C or prescribe Part D covered drugs.